-In general, car owners should think about the risks they want to be covered by car insurance in advance – otherwise, it can get expensive if something happens.
+In general, car owners should consider the risks they want to be covered by car insurance in advance – otherwise, it can get expensive if something happens.

 In Germany, the conduction of partial coverage usually pays off.
-The range of services offered by Teilkasko is comprehensive and the relatively cheap premium price is often worthwhile already after one damage.
+The range of services offered by Teilkasko is comprehensive, and the relatively low premium price is often worthwhile already after one damage.

 How Much Does Your Insurance Cost?